Across from City Hall, next to Grill Marks

 Clemson STEAM Exhibit

-HOOKEd on microscopy: Exploring the Magnificent Microcosm
+HOOKEd on Microscopy: Exploring the Magnificent Microcosm

 If you have ever wondered what a butterfly’s mouth or a starfish look like under a microscope, you will not want to miss “The Magnificent Microcosm,” sponsored by the Clemson Light Imaging Facility.
 You will have the chance to look at samples under a microscope and see images from our “HOOKEd on Microscopy” contest.

-Drawing with Robots: R2D2 Meets Rembrandt
+Drawing with robots: R2D2 Meets Rembrandt

-This automated attraction is an interactive activity that introduces children and young adults to computer programming through art.
-They write code for the shape they wish to create and download it to a small Scribbler robot that then “draws” their picture.
+This automated attraction is an interactive activity that introduces children and young adults to computer programing through art.
+They write the code for the shape they wish to create and download it to a small Scribbler robot that then “draws” their picture.
 This is a wonderful activity that shows that robots can make art too!

 Come see a special curation of digitally made artwork by Clemson students and faculty.
 This exhibit, organized as a mini-cinema, hopes to showcase the innovative ways artists are using digital software like the Adobe Suite to create fine art.